 1. Durian – The King of Fruits

 People generally fall into two camps when it comes to the King of Fruits – those who love it, and those who hate it.
-The size of a football, it has a strong, distinctive odour and is dubbed as the King of Fruits given its regal, thorny appearance.
+The size of a football, it has a strong, distinctive odor and is dubbed as the King of Fruits given its regal, thorny appearance.
 Durians are considered to be one of the most expensive local fruits in the market.
-There is said to be around 34 popular varieties of durian that can be found in Malaysia; the most popular being Musang King and D24.
-A good durian should have a strong fragrance and thick, fleshy meat which is a little creamy, a little sweet and a little bitter.
-Prices can range from RM15 to RM60 per kilogramme, depending on the species and season.
+There are said to be around 34 popular varieties of durian that can be found in Malaysia; the most popular being Musang King and D24.
+A good durian should have a strong fragrance and thick, fleshy meat which is a little creamy, a little sweet, and a little bitter.
+Prices can range from RM15 to RM60 per kilogram, depending on the species and season.
 However, be forewarned – most public transportation and hotels do not allow durian on their premises for obvious reasons.
-If durian is your love, check out this list of stalls that offer durian buffet!
+If durian is your love, check out this list of stalls that offer a durian buffet!

 2. Mangosteen – The Queen of Fruits

 The Mangosteen is dubbed as Malaysia’s queen of fruits, perhaps because it is available during the durian season and is often eaten during or following a durian feast.
 Its appearance also lends a suggestion as to why it is called the queen of fruits – its top looks like the crown of a queen.

 This fruit is made up of its firm, purple outer rind with a leathery texture and the white edible flesh on the inside which is segmented like oranges.
 The best mangosteens have flesh which is extremely sweet.
 The price for mangosteens is around RM8 per kilogram on average.

 It has been reported that there are many health benefits of the mangosteen fruit and as such, it is easy to see why it is a popular local fruit.
 Prevention of cancer, the lowering of cholesterol, the control of blood pressure are some of the benefits of eating mangosteens in abundance.